-Farm tax forms means IRS income tax forms used to report farm revenue and expenses for a signed and filed Federal tax return, specifically including Schedule F (from 1040) but also other forms used to report farm revenue and used under this policy to develop a Substitute Schedule F, if needed.
+Farm tax forms means IRS income tax forms (such as Form 1040, Form 1120, Form 1041, Form 1065, Form 1102S, and Form 4835) used to report farm revenue and expenses for a signed and filed Federal tax return, specifically including Schedule F (from 1040) but also other forms used to report farm revenue and used under this policy to develop a Substitute Schedule F, if needed.

-Fiscal year means a period of 12 consecutive months used for accounting and tax purposes and ending on the last day of the twelfth month provided the twelfth month is not December (a twelve month period ending the last day of December is a calendar year).
+Fiscal year means a period of 12 consecutive months used for accounting and tax purposes and ending on the last day of the twelfth month provided the twelfth month is not December (a twelve-month period ending the last day of December is a calendar year).

-Generally recognized means when agricultural experts or organic agricultural experts, as applicable, are aware of the production method or practice and there is no genuine dispute regarding whether the production method or practice allows the commodity to make normal progress toward maturity
+Generally recognized means when agricultural experts or organic agricultural experts, as applicable, are aware of the production method or practice and there is no genuine dispute regarding whether the production method or practice allows the commodity to make normal progress toward maturity.

 Good farming practices means the production methods utilized to produce the insured commodities and allow them to make normal progress toward maturity resulting in at least the approved revenue, which are: (1) For conventional or sustainable farming practices, those generally recognized by agricultural experts for the area; or (2) for organic farming practices, those generally recognized by organic agricultural experts for the area or contained in the organic plan.
-The AIP or the insured may request the AIP to contact FCIC to determine whether or not production methods will be considered "good farming practices".
+The AIP or the insured may request the AIP to contact FCIC to determine whether or not production methods will be considered "good farming practices."

-Household means a domestic establishment including individuals with a familial relationship and others who live on the same property
+Household means a domestic establishment including individuals with a familial relationship and others who live on the same property.